 Astra – We may be biased, but we think Astra offers the best value whether you’re using our free templates or the premium ones.
 Each of our free demo templates echoes the same quality of design, flexibility and global appeal as our premium themes.
 For those reasons we think we offer the best free WordPress themes in this list.

-Foodica Lite – Foodica Lite and its premium sibling are popular choices here at Astra.
+Foodica Lite – Foodica Lite and its premium sibling are a popular choice.
 We like the modernity and the contemporary feel that mimics some of the most popular food and lifestyle blogs on the internet.
 All that for free in the Lite version?
 Can’t be bad!

 Ascend – We really like the character and feel of this theme.
 It looks premium, has most of the features you’ll need to build an online store and delivers all the optional features you could need.